mikedilger/mosaic-spec/docs/rationale.md

 Timestamps are stored in big-endian format so that they sort in time order even when they are interpreted as a simple sequence of bytes (lexigraphically).

+### Timestamp Ranges

+Timestamp ranges are inclusive on both ends.
+This is because they are usually iterated backwards (from the newest to the oldest) and if we made the oldest one exclusive (as a normal range would do) it would easily suprise many people who would expect the until to be the exclusive one.
+Also, timestamps are fine enough that including one extra nanosecond has little practical effect.

 ---

 ## TLS